Ocean National Bank robbery: Planning

 Leslie deposited a large sum into Ocean National Bank, and visited it multiple times under the guise of a depositor.
 These visits gave him valuable information.
 Leslie had dinner with the bank's officials, including the president, and he asked which company had made the safe they used.
 He wanted to make sure it was secure, and would know if it was secure based on his experience as an architect.
 He received the name of the company, and met the locksmith that made the safe.
 The locksmith said that the safe was "impenetrable".
-Leslie used the info he gained talking to the locksmith to make adjustments to the "little joke, accommodating the device to the size and shape of the safe's dial.
+Leslie used the info he gained talking to the locksmith to make adjustments to the "little joker”, accommodating the device to the size and shape of the safe's dial.
 He eventually knew every square inch of the building, and made blueprints of the bank floor.
 Mandelbaum provided the burglars with tools, drawing up her own blueprints, and using one of her empty warehouses to construct identical copy of one of the bank's rooms.
 The replica was based on the blueprints, which he made the gang study.
 At the warehouse, the gang rehearsed the exact processes and timing of the robbery multiple times, down to split-seconds.
 He would throw in alternative scenarios to the practicing, such as having them perform in the dark, in case the lights were off.
 A smaller version of the safe the bank used was bought and placed in the replica bank, based on Leslie's meeting with the locksmith.

 Leslie convinced the bank president to hire Johnny Irving as a cleaner at the bank after hours.
 Prior to the robbery, he took his money out of the bank.
 He also asked Mandelbaum for $1,000 to rent an office basement located directly under the bank vault and leased by William Kell.
 Hope put on a fake mustache and wig and went to Kell.
 He said that he represented the insurance agency Lewis R. Cole & Co., which were agents of New York's Chicago Insurance Company and had credentials from Superintendent Barnes of the Insurance Department.
 He paid for the space in advance.
 A desk, chair, and cabinet were delivered to the basement.
 The cabinet contained burglar tools such as saws.
 During the weekend, when the robbery was supposed to take place, Irving wouldn't be working, so Leslie decided to drill a hole in the ceiling of the basement, giving them access to the vault.
 Leslie made everyone wear fake beards for the job; he got the beards from the dressing room of the Grand Opera House, where he was a frequent visitor.